C2DH/maison-du-son/README.md

 **Documentation**: Detailed commit messages provide context for changes and give better understanding of the project and its evolution.

-**simpler markup**: with Markdown "a lightweight markup language for creating formatted text using a plain-text editor."
+**Simpler markup**: Every webpage is written in Markdown, "a lightweight markup language for creating formatted text using a plain-text editor."
 See [Markdown page on Wikipedia](https://en.wikipedia.org/wiki/Markdown)

 **Hosting**: any _push_ to master branch modify the website [Maison du Son](https://maison-du-son.netlify.app).
 Any _pull request_ to master branch publish a version of Maison du SOn website available to everyone to test your recent changes.